-2.1 Guidelines for Single Buyer
+1.1.
+Guidelines for Single Buyer

-- 2.1.1 These Guidelines govern the operation of the Single Buyer and conduct of Participants in the Single Buyer Market. - 2.1.2 These Guidelines shall apply in Sabah and the Federal Territory of Labuan.
+- 1.1.1 These Guidelines govern the operation of the Single Buyer and conduct of Participants in the Single Buyer Market. - 1.1.2 These Guidelines shall apply in the Federal Territory of Labuan.

-2.2 Standing of these Guidelines
+1.2 Standing of these Guidelines

-- 2.2.1 These Guidelines apply in conjunction with the following documents:
+- 1.2.1 These Guidelines apply in conjunction with the following documents:

 - (a) the Act 447;

 - (b) the Energy Commission Act 2001;

 - (c) the SLGC;

 - (d) the Distribution Code;

-- (e) the regulations, codes, guidelines or directions issued by the Minister or Energy Commission respectively;
+- (e) the regulations, codes, guidelines or directions issued by the Minister or the Commission respectively;

 - (f) the Licence; and

 - (g) the Generator Contracts.

-2.3 Determination for existing contracts or agreements
+1.3 Determination for existing contracts or agreements

-- 2.3.1 If any contract, agreement or arrangement exists at the date of these Guidelines come into force, the Energy Commission shall make a determination whether the technical conditions of the specific contract, agreement or arrangement are in line with the provisions of these Guidelines in consultation with the Single Buyer and GSO. - 2.3.2 If the technical conditions of the specific contract, agreement or arrangement are not in line with the provisions of these Guidelines, the Commission may determine any variation to the provisions of these Guidelines for the purpose of the compliance of such technical conditions, and such variation may be issued by the Energy Commission through a direction, after the consultation with the Single Buyer and GSO.
+- 1.3.1 If any contract, agreement or arrangement exists at the date of these Guidelines come into force, the Commission shall make a determination whether the technical conditions of the specific contract, agreement or arrangement are in line with the provisions of these Guidelines in consultation with the Single Buyer and GSO. - 1.3.2 If the technical conditions of the specific contract, agreement or arrangement are not in line with the provisions of these Guidelines, the Commission may determine any variation to the provisions of these Guidelines for the purpose of the compliance of such technical conditions, and such variation may be issued by the Commission through a direction, after the consultation with the Single Buyer and GSO.